 Every cloud has a silver lining.

-That’s one of those sayings anyone over the age of 60 probably heard quite a lot when they were growing up, but hardly hears at all now.
-Like nursery rhymes and coal scuttles it’s one of those things that have gone out of fashion because we have no use for them anymore.
-But that doesn’t mean it couldn’t come back into fashion, because what is says could be very useful in the times we’re living through now.
+That’s one of those sayings anyone over the age of 60 probably heard quite a lot when they were young but rarely hears now.
+Like nursery rhymes and coal scuttles, it’s a relic of a bygone age.
+But that doesn’t mean its not worth preserving, because what is says could be very useful in the times we’re living through now.

-Every darkness has a brightness within it.
-Every picture has its shadows and it’s source of light.
+What that saying reminds us is that every picture has its shadows and it’s source of light.
 Every positive has a negative.
 Every thesis has its antithesis.
-Every bad has a good, every good has a bad.
-There is no such thing as a free lunch.
+Every bad has a good.
+Every good has a bad.
+Or, in other words, there’s no such thing as a free lunch.

 …his framework or system of absolute idealism accounts in an integrated and developmental way for the relation of mind and nature, the subject and object of knowledge, psychology, the state, history, art, religion, and philosophy.